CALL FOR ENTRIES: 10 AUGUST 2023

 - See bellow Eligibility Matrix for clarification.

-- The Jury will comprise of not less than three distinguished architects including at least two AIA architects.
+- The Jury will comprise of not less than two distinguished architects including at least one AIA architect.
 Submissions will be juried in November.
 All Jury decisions will be based solely on the materials submitted; no field trips will be taken.
 Winners will be recognized in December.

 - Entries will be judged on how successfully the design addresses individual project program requirements, the successful integration of the solution within its context, and its worthiness for an award in design excellence.
 More specifically, the jury also evaluates entries relative to AIA National’s Framework for Design Excellence.
 Submitted projects do not have to adhere to all measures, but do need to address several of them.